 When the Ignition_Status changes from Run/Acc to OFF the Infotainment System Master shall start a Stop Mode timer.
 When that timer has elapsed the Infotainment System Master is no longer allowed to enter Stop Mode.

 Ex.
 If the Stop Mode internal timer on a program is 2 hours, then the timer shall begin when Ignition_Status goes from Run/Acc to Off.
-After 2 hours has elapsed from when ignition_status first went to OFF the Infotainment System Master is longer allowed to enter Stop Mode.
+After 2 hours has elapsed from when ignition_status first went to OFF the Infotainment System Master is no longer allowed to enter Stop Mode.

 Note: Predictive Triggers (ex door open, door unlock) will not restart the Stop Mode timer.
 For details on Predictive Triggers see requirement “PWRMAN-REQ-324997-Predictive Triggers”.